SiulRek/CodeAcceleratorKit/README.md

 ## Special Chapter for VSCode Users

 To utilize the CodeAcceleratorKit within VSCode, you need to create a `tasks.json` file in the `.vscode` folder of your project.
-Here you find a configuration example that sets up tasks: [tasks.json](./tasks/management/support_files/tasks.json).
+Here you find a configuration example that sets up tasks: [windows](./tasks/management/support_files/windows/tasks.json) and [linux](./tasks/management/support_files/linux/tasks.json).
 Ensure the paths are correctly set according to your environment.
 After setting up the tasks, you can run them by pressing `Ctrt+Shift+P`, move to `Run Task`, and select the desired task.

 **Note:**
 Use the `${workspaceFolder}` and `${file}` placeholders to refer to your project folder and currently opened file, respectively.
 When you run a task, `workspaceFolder` will correspond to `root` and `file` to `current_file` in the related task class.